The Goal Is Not a Ranking Anymore

 | SGE (Search Generative Experience) | Google renamed this to AI Overviews | No, outdated term |

-| AIO (AI Optimization) | Generic, undefined marketing term | No, too vague |
+| AIO (AI Optimization) | Generic marketing term; also used informally for Google AI Overviews | No, too vague |

 | GAIO (Generative AI Optimization) | Another synonym for GEO | No, use the established term |